benmandrew/benmandrew.github.io/_posts/2022-07-12-ocaml-tricks-for-long-computations.markdown

 When running *very* long computations, even the heap may not have enough space to hold the data that we are carrying along.
 When running the compressor on large files, I was running out of RAM and the OS was then killing the process.

 The issue was that I was performing three memory-intensive tasks one after the other, with each depending on the full output of the last.
 The entire `.txt` file was read, then it was all compressed at once, then the entire compressed output was written to a `.bin` file.
-Doing with with large files of course leads to all of the system memory being eaten up.
+Doing with large files of course leads to all of the system memory being eaten up.

 <img src="{{ site.s3_path }}/ocaml_tricks/1.png" class="img-fluid" style="max-width: 600px;">